• Skip to primary navigation

 How do you make Chicken Chasseur?

-There are a couple of different techniques that can be used to prepare this dish.
-One of them is that everything is done in a single pot; meaning that the chicken is braising with the sauce on a stove top.
+A couple of different techniques can be used to prepare this dish.
+One of them is that everything is done in a single pot, meaning the chicken is braising with the sauce on a stovetop.

-Another is that you sear the chicken in a pan on both sides and then cover it and move it to the oven to finish cooking.
-Then you’d prepare the chasseur sauce separately.
+Another is to sear the chicken in a pan on both sides, then cover it and move it to the oven to finish cooking.
+Then, you’d prepare the chasseur sauce separately.

 Some other variations include dusting your chicken with flour.
 I decided not to do this as I really wanted a nice sear and crispy skin from the oven.
-Instead, I added some flour to the sauce at the end to thicken it up a bit.
+Instead, I added some flour to the sauce at the end to thicken it.

-Without further ado here are the easy steps to make French Chicken Chasseur with Crispy Skin…
+Here are the easy steps to make French Chicken Chasseur with Crispy Skin without further ado…

-Step 1: Heat up your oven to 375 F. In order to make Chicken Chasseur with a crispy skin, heat up clarified butter (or a combination of butter with cooking oil) in a cast iron skillet.
-Season the chicken with salt and pepper and once your pan is hot, add chicken (skin side down) and cook undisturbed for 6-7 minutes, until the skin is nicely browned.
-Turned the chicken over and cook for another 4-5 minutes.
-Transfer the chicken onto a baking sheet and place in the oven for about 15-20 minutes, until the chicken is cooked through and the internal temperature shows 165F.
+Step 1: Heat up your oven to 375 F. To make Chicken Chasseur with crispy skin, heat up clarified butter (or a combination of butter with cooking oil) in a cast iron skillet.
+Season the chicken with salt and pepper, and once your pan is hot, add chicken (skin side down) and cook undisturbed for 6-7 minutes, until the skin is nicely browned.
+Turn the chicken over and cook for another 4-5 minutes.
+Transfer the chicken onto a baking sheet and place in the oven for about 15-20 minutes, until the chicken is cooked and the internal temperature is 165F.

 Step 2.
 Start working on your Chasseur sauce.
-Once you’ve moved your chicken to the oven, discard all but 2 tablespoons of fat from the skillet.
-Add sliced mushrooms, season with salt and pepper, and cook for a couple of minutes.
+Once you’ve moved your chicken to the oven, discard all but two tablespoons of fat from the skillet.
+Add sliced mushrooms, season with salt and pepper, and cook for a few minutes.
 Then add chopped shallots and let them sweat for another few minutes.

 Step 4: Add tomatoes or tomato paste, chicken stock, and let cook for about 10-15 minutes.

-Step 5: If your sauce is too liquidy, combine 1-2 tablespoons of either Wondra flour or all-purpose flour with a 1/2 cup of water, mix well (until smooth) and add to the sauce to thicken it up.
+Step 5: If your sauce is too liquidy, combine 1-2 tablespoons of Wondra flour or all-purpose flour with a 1/2 cup of water, mix well (until smooth), and add to the sauce to thicken it up.

-Step 6: Adjust seasoning, add salt and pepper as needed.
-Once the sauce has the right consistency, turn it off and add 2 tablespoons of cold butter and let it melt into the sauce (Tip: once you’ve added butter, then you cannot reduce the sauce more as the butter would break);
+Step 6: Adjust seasoning; add salt and pepper as needed.
+Once the sauce has the right consistency, turn it off, add two tablespoons of cold butter, and let it melt into the sauce.
+(Tip: once you’ve added butter, you cannot reduce the sauce more as the butter would break.);

 Step 7: Chop tarragon and parsley.
 Remove the chicken from the oven.
-Then for serving, you can either put the chicken back into the pan and sprinkle everything with herbs and serve it family style, or you plate the chicken and drench in your sauce, then sprinkle with herbs.
+Then, for serving, you can either put the chicken back into the pan and sprinkle everything with herbs and serve it family style, or you can plate the chicken and drench it in your sauce, then sprinkle it with herbs.
 See below for suggestions on what to serve the hunter’s chicken with.

 Process shots of making chicken chasseur